.png)

 Agricultural practices

-- Use of fertilizers: Annual reduction in synthetic fertilizers, with the majority of farmers using organic alternatives.
+- Use of fertilisers: Annual reduction in synthetic fertilisers, with the majority of farmers using organic alternatives.

-- Use of pesticides: The use of pesticides has decreased every year, with a switch to organic methods.
+- Use of pesticides: The use of pesticides has decreased every year, with the switch to organic methods.

 Economic profitability